slaubi/the-fast-track/8.1/en/16-spam.rst

     single: AI;Agent
     single: AI;Platform

 Instead of calling the model's HTTP API ourselves, we will use the Symfony AI Bundle.
-It provides a *platform* abstraction for the model providers and an *agent* that wraps a model to make calls; and it benefits from all the Symfony debugging tools like the integration with the Symfony Profiler:
+It provides a *platform* abstraction for the model providers (each provider comes as its own bridge package) and an *agent* that wraps a model to make calls; and it benefits from all the Symfony debugging tools like the integration with the Symfony Profiler:

 .. code-block:: terminal

-    $ symfony composer req symfony/ai-bundle
+    $ symfony composer req symfony/ai-bundle symfony/ai-open-ai-platform

 .. note::